-If you were a SEGA Boy in the early '90s, there was one game that Nintendo-favouring friends would always waft in front of you, because you could never have it.
+If you were a SEGA Boy in the early 90s, there was one game that Nintendo-favoring friends would always waft in front of you, because you could never have it.
 Tetris.
 Bloody Tetris.
-It was everywhere, but if you didn't have that so-sought-after monochrome handheld – and my dad was dead against me having one (I wouldn't until my late teens, when I got a Pocket model) – it was always just out of reach.
-SEGA had Columns, a match-three puzzler that was alright, but nowhere close to the genuine killer-app status of the Game Boy-bundled blocks game from the other side of the Wall.
+It was everywhere, but if you didn't have that so-sought-after monochrome handheld—and my dad was dead against me having one (I wouldn't until my late teens, when I got a Pocket model)—it was always just out of reach.
+SEGA had Columns, a match-three puzzler that was OK, but nowhere close to the genuine killer-app status of the Game Boy–bundled blocks game from the other side of the Wall.
 But Nintendo's other big falling-blocks puzzle game of the period, Dr Mario, was trumped by something from the company's biggest rivals, namely this mouthful.
-Mean Bean is Puyo Puyo, basically: match four beans of the same colour and they vanish, preventing your stack of them from breaching the top of the screen.
+Mean Bean is Puyo Puyo, basically: Match four beans of the same color, and they vanish, preventing your stack of them from breaching the top of the screen.
 And Puyo Puyo is, obviously, brilliant.
 Enough said, I think.

 Sonic Heroes (GameCube, 2003)

 It just looked so, so pretty.
-And the triple-protagonist set-up, allowing you to switch between Sonic, Tails and Knuckles (assuming you're using Team Sonic; other trios were available) to use each character's unique abilities, was a neat new twist on the series' staple gameplay.
-Heroes marked the debut of Sonic on Sony and Microsoft systems as well as the GameCube, but mainly, for me, this was less about the precedent it was setting for widening the franchise's audience, and all about the visuals: genuinely like a cartoon come to life.
+And the triple-protagonist setup, allowing you to switch between Sonic, Tails, and Knuckles (assuming you're using Team Sonic; other trios were available) to use each character's unique abilities, was a neat new twist on the series's staple gameplay.
+Heroes marked the debut of Sonic on Sony and Microsoft systems as well as the GameCube, but mainly, for me, this was less about the precedent it was setting for widening the franchise's audience and all about the visuals: genuinely like a cartoon come to life.

-Okay.
-I think that went okay.
+OK.
+I think that went OK.
 But if you want to tell me I'm a moron for not mentioning Knuckles' Chaotix (yes, I am one of those idiots who bought a 32X), you know where to find me.

 More from VICE Gaming: